-Glenholm Vineyard is a family-held vineyard located by the Limfjord – 45metres above sea level – with a view of the islands Livø, Fur and Mors.
-The underground consists of clay with gravel, chalk and flint, which creates the best conditions for growing grapevine.
+Glenholm Vineyard is a family-run vineyard located by the Limfjord – 45 metres above sea level – with a view of the islands Livø, Fur and Mors.
+The underground consists of clay with gravel, chalk and flint, creating the best conditions for growing grapevine.

-At Glenholm Vineyard, red wine, white wine, dessert wine, sparkling wine and brandy are produced of different kinds of grapes including Rondo, Regent, Ortega and Madelaine Angevine.
+At Glenholm Vineyard, red wine, white wine, dessert wine, sparkling wine and brandy are produced from different kinds of grapes including Rondo, Regent, Ortega and Madelaine Angevine.

 The history of the vineyard